HassanMahmoodKhan/Data-Driven-Product-Analytics/README.md

 - **Date**: This table represents the temporal details of the sales and contains columns such as date, year, month of sale, etc.

-- **Objective**
+#### Objective

-To boost company sales, I aim to deliver insights that are not only simple and easy to understand but also readily digestible.
+To boost company sales, I aim to deliver insights that are simple and easy to understand but also readily digestible.
 The approach involves presenting information in a clear and straightforward manner, making it accessible to a wide audience and empowering them to make informed decisions swiftly, fostering a more agile and responsive sales strategy for overall growth

 ### 5. Dashboard